 1. The relationship itself

 The biggest priority you should have in your relationship may well be the relationship itself.
 No guesswork there.
 When life gets in the way, a lot of time may pass before you two really pay attention to each other.
 If you don’t fix your relationship when you see problematic signs, it will most definitely get worse.

-Couples tend to take each other for granted and the relationship as well once they’ve reached a certain level of comfort and trust.
-The only way out of this is to check in with your partner, work on the issues you see rather than avoid them.
-Don’t wait for the elephant in the room to ruin your relationship, get rid of it the minute you see it.
+Couples tend to take each other for granted once they’ve reached a certain level of comfort and trust.
+The only way out of this is to check in with your partner, work on the issues and make your relationship a priority.